The 6-strand braid group is CAT(0): Proof of the main theorem

-We set $T_1$ to be the forest with vertex set $U_n$, and a single edge connecting the two vertices of the unique non-trivial block of $y_1$.
+We set $T_1$ to be the forest with vertex set $U_n$, and a single edge connecting the two elements of the unique non-trivial block of $y_1$.
 Suppose we have already defined $T_i$.
-Then $T_{i+1}$ is obtained from $T_i$ by adding an edge connecting vertices $v$ and $w$ such that \begin{itemize} \item $v$ and $w$ do not lie in a common block in $y_i$; \item $v$ and $w$ do lie in a common block in $y_{i+1}$; \item $v>w$; \item $v$ is the minimal vertex in its block in $y_i$; and \item the new forest $T_{i+1}$ is embedded. \end{itemize} To show that such a pair $v,w$ exists let us look at minimal vertices in the two blocks of $y_i$ that become one in $y_{i+1}$.
+Then $T_{i+1}$ is obtained from $T_i$ by adding an edge connecting elements $v$ and $w$ such that \begin{itemize} \item $v$ and $w$ do not lie in a common block in $y_i$; \item $v$ and $w$ do lie in a common block in $y_{i+1}$; \item $v>w$; \item $v$ is the minimal element in its block in $y_i$; and \item the new forest $T_{i+1}$ is embedded. \end{itemize} To show that such a pair $v,w$ exists let us look at minimal vertices in the two blocks of $y_i$ that become one in $y_{i+1}$.
 We let $v$ be the larger of the two.
 Then we know that the block not containing $v$ contains at least one smaller vertex.
 Together with the fact that $o_v$ defined above is non-crossing, the existence of a suitable $w$ is guaranteed.

-Now it is clear that $T = T_n$ (with $y_n = 1$, the full partition) is an embedded tree with vertex set $U_n$.
+Now it is clear that $T = T_{n-1}$ (with $y_{n-1} = 1$, the full partition) is an embedded tree with vertex set $U_n$.
 It is also clear that the apartment $A$ defined by $T$ (using Proposition~\ref{prop: apartments and trees}) contains $C'$.

-Observe that every vertex (except the minimal one) is connected with an edge to a smaller vertex.
-This is due to the fact that every vertex except the minimal stops being the smallest vertex in its block for some $i$ (when we add $y_n =1$ to our considerations).
-When it stops being minimal, it plays the role of $v$ above, and so is connected to a smaller vertex.
+Observe that every element (except the minimal one) is connected with an edge to a smaller element.
+This is due to the fact that every element except the minimal one stops being the smallest element in its block for some $i$ (when we add $y_{n-1} =1$ to our considerations).
+When it stops being minimal, it plays the role of $v$ above, and so is connected to a smaller element.
 From this we easily deduce that $x_i \in A$ for every $i$, and so that $C \subseteq A$.

 Now both points $x$ and $y$ lie in a common apartment $A$, and the distance between them is smaller than $\pi$.
 Hence there exists a unique geodesic in $B$ between them, and it lies in $A$.
 But $A \subseteq X$, so this concludes the proof. \end{proof} \end{lem}